Fixed Points of Generalized Approximate Message Passing with Arbitrary Matrices: Fixed-Points of Sum-Product GAMP

-Theorem~\ref{thm:gampSP} shows a relation between sum-product GAMP and both the ISTA and ADMM methods described earlier.
-Specifically, define the variables

-Due to the separable structure of the objective function \eqref{eq:FSPxz1}, the optimization \eqref{eq:SPOptxz} can be regarded as minimizing a separable function $F_{\rm SP}^x(\ubf) + F_{\rm SP}^z(\vbf)$ with linear constraints \eqref{eq:SPconxz} between $\ubf$ and $\vbf$.
-In this context, the $\xbf$ and $\zbf$ minimizations in \eqref{eq:lagInSP} and \eqref{eq:ziterSP} follow the format of the ADMM minimizations in Algorithm~\ref{algo:ADMM} for certain choices of the auxiliary functions.
-On the other hand, the optimization over $\taubf_x$ and $\taubf_p$ components follow the gradient-based method in the generalized ISTA method in Algorithm \ref{algo:ISTA}.
-So, the sum-product GAMP algorithm can be seen as a hybrid of the ISTA and ADMM methods for the optimization \eqref{eq:SPOptxz}, which is equivalent to the variational optimization \eqref{eq:SPOptbxz}.
+Theorem~\ref{thm:gampSP} exposes connections between sum-product GAMP and both the ISTA and ADMM methods described earlier.
+The minimizations over $b_x$ and $b_z$ and the update of the dual parameters $\sbf^t$ in \eqref{eq:lagInSP}, \eqref{eq:bzSP} and \eqref{eq:siterSP} follow the format of the ADMM minimizations in Algorithm~\ref{algo:ADMM} for certain choices of the auxiliary functions.
+On the other hand, the role of $\taubf_s^t$ in \eqref{eq:lagInSP} and \eqref{eq:tausiterSP} follows the gradient-based method of the generalized ISTA method in Algorithm \ref{algo:ISTA} for the constraint $\taubf_s=\Sbf\var(\xbf|b_x)$.
+So, the sum-product GAMP algorithm can be seen as a hybrid of the ISTA and ADMM methods for the optimization problem \eqref{eq:JBFEopt}.

-Unfortunately, this hybrid ISTA-ADMM method is non-standard and there is no existing convergence theory on the algorithm.
-However, Theorem~\ref{thm:gampSP} at least shows that if the sum-product GAMP algorithm converges, its fixed points correspond to critical points of optimization \eqref{eq:SPOptxz}.
+Unfortunately, this hybrid ISTA-ADMM method is non-standard and we are not aware of existing convergence theory.
+However, Theorem~\ref{thm:gampSP} at least shows that, if the sum-product GAMP algorithm converges, then its fixed points correspond to critical points of the optimization problem \eqref{eq:JBFEopt}.

-\iftoggle{conference}{}{ It is useful to briefly compare Theorem~\ref{thm:gampSP} with the variational interpretation of standard loopy BP.
-It is well-known \cite{YedidiaFW:03} that the fixed points of standard loopy BP can be interpreted as distributions on the factor and variable nodes that minimize the so-called Bethe free energy subject to certain local consistency constraints.
-In comparison, GAMP appears to minimize a Gaussian approximation of the KL divergence subject to weaker moment matching constraints between the distributions on the variable nodes.
-In this manner, the fixed-points of GAMP appears closer in form of those of expectation propagation (EP) methods that can also be interpreted as saddle points of a certain free energy subject to moment matching \cite{OppWin:05}.
-However, the exact relation between EP and sum-product GAMP fixed points requires further study. }